chuckcscccl/rustlr/appendix.md

 It is possible to save the situation, however, by *delaying* the choice to reduce until more have been read *and* more reductions applied.
-This is done by a "Marcus-Leermakers" transformation, as named in a [paper][bns] by Bertsch, Nederhof and Schmitz.
+This is done by a "Marcus-Leermakers" transformation, as named in a [research paper][bns] by Bertsch, Nederhof and Schmitz.
 ```
 S --> A | B
 C --> c | C c